Directing Live Music for BBC Scotland's ‘The Entertainment Mix’

 "Every artist has their own vibe and unique energy," adds Kieran.
 "We see our job as capturing exactly that: whatever makes them different, whatever sets them apart."

 Audience reactions confirm what we've always believed: Scotland craves more compelling music content.
-Strong support from the BBC commissioners and enthusiastic feedback from viewers underline just how much appetite there is for authentic musical storytelling.
+Strong support from BBC commissioners and enthusiastic feedback from viewers underline just how much appetite there is for authentic musical storytelling.

 Watch this space.